 The Board currently does not have any gender, ethnicity and age policy or target.
-The criteria to be used by the Nominating Committee in the selection and appointment process is mainly to ensure the Board comprises of Directors with a good mix of skills and experience to discharge its responsibilities in an effective and competent manner, as well as the candidates' competencies and ability to commit sufficient time to Company's matters.
+The criteria to be used by the Remuneration and Nominating Committee in the selection and appointment process is mainly to ensure the Board comprises of Directors with a good mix of skills and experience to discharge its responsibilities in an effective and competent manner, as well as the candidates' competencies and ability to commit sufficient time to Company's matters.

 Nevertheless, the Board is supportive of gender diversity in the boardroom as recommended by the MCCG to promote the representation of women in the composition of the Board.
 The Board will continue to look to emphasis gender diversity, going forward towards achieving at least 30% of its directors to comprise women.
 The Board will endeavour to ensure that gender, ethnicity and age diversity will be taken into account in nominating and selecting new Directors to be appointed on the Board.
+Presently, Datin Sabrina Ainie, is the only female Director comprised in the Board of five (5) Directors.